 Investment Goals and Main Strategies.
 The ETF seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the Morningstar US Target Market Exposure Index (the "Underlying Index").
 Under normal market conditions, the Fund invests at least 80% of its assets in the component securities of the Underlying Index, which is a free float-adjusted market capitalization weighted index that is maintained and calculated by Morningstar, Inc. ("Float-adjusted" means that only shares that are estimated to be publicly available to investors are included in the calculation of market capitalization.)
-The Underlying Index includes large- and mid-capitalization stocks representing the top 85% of the investable universe (i.e. U.S. equity market) by float-adjusted market capitalization, rebalancing and adjustments for corporate actions.
+The Underlying Index includes large- and mid-capitalization stocks representing the top 85% of the investable universe (i.e. U.S. equity market) by float-adjusted market capitalization.
+The Underlying Index is governed by published, objective rules for security selection, exclusion, rebalancing and adjustments for corporate actions.